 This process involves mindfulness, emotional mastery, lateral thinking, creativity and no small measure of patience.
 Often a business or personal coach is needed to teach you the skills, and help you practice them when things are going to hell around you.

 Granted, it is easier to learn these skills before a crisis, but there is no time like the present to learn.
 The goal is to respond as powerfully and purposefully as possible.

 I know when I had my stroke and I was laying in the hospital paralyzed; I was feeling the fear and confronting life-altering change.
 If not for my personal mastery training, my attitude and path to recovery would have looked decidedly different.
 I think this Pandemic is the second greatest threat I’ve seen, due to its scale and duration.
 I can’t help but reflect on my stroke and the training that helped me through the experience.

 As entrepreneurs, executives and business owners, our choices affect far more than ourselves.
 The choice before each of us is how we chose to think and act during this pandemic.

-Will we get stopped by fear and turtle up, or will we master our fear and look for creative solutions?
+Will we get stopped by fear and turtle up, or will we master our fear and look for creative solutions that involve others?

-If you have personal mastery training, you have an opportunity to lead and to help shift people from a focus on fear to something more productive.
+If you have personal mastery training, you have an opportunity to lead and to help shift people from a focus on fear to something more productive like mobilising your community.